leobudima/elogii-blog/content/16-benefits-of-driver-route-software.md

 Driver route software is meant to decrease the times that vehicles spend on the road.
 Which automatically improves safety.

-When planning the route, software takes into account routes with minimal turns, as well.
+When planning the route, the software takes into account routes with minimal turns, as well.

 The fewer turns your drivers make to cross the line of traffic, there’s less of a chance of an accident.